Self-sealing suction cup

 The self-sealing suction cup is a suction cup that exerts a suction force only when it is in physical contact with an object.
 Unlike most other suction cups, it does not exert any suction force when it is not in contact with an object.
 Its grasping ability is achieved entirely through passive means without the use of sensors, valves, or actuators.

 It was designed so that, when used as part of a suction cup array, the suction cups that don't come in contact with the object remain sealed.
-By having only the suction cups that are in direct contact of the object to exhibit suction force, the researchers were able to minimize leak points where air could enter and increase the pressure that each active cup receives, maximizing the suction force.
+By having only the suction cups that are in direct contact of the object exhibit suction force, the researchers were able to minimize leak points where air could enter and increase the pressure that each active cup receives, maximizing the suction force.
 As a result, an array of self-sealing suction cups can grasp and pick up a wide range of object sizes and shapes.
 This comes in contrast to conventional suction cups that are typically designed for one specific object size and geometry.
 In addition, suction cups of various sizes have been manufactured, ranging from the palm of a hand to the point of a fingertip.

 The self-sealing suction cup was first developed in 2010 by a collaboration of researchers from the U.S. Army Research Laboratory (ARL), the Edgewood Chemical Biological Center at Aberdeen Proving Ground, and the University of Maryland.